-- Comprehend, analyze, and critically evaluate film as an aesthetic form and cultural text;
+- Critically evaluate film as an aesthetic form and cultural text.

-- Recognize the social, economic, and technological factors that shape films from different historical periods, gender and ethnic perspectives, domestic and international cultural contexts;
+- Evaluate the social, economic, and technological factors that shape films from different historical periods, gender and ethnic perspectives, domestic and international cultural contexts.

-- Apply critical thinking and aesthetic judgement in the analysis of fiction and nonfiction film, experimental and mainstream cinema, feature and short form narratives;
+- Make aesthetic judgment through interpretation and critical thinking about fiction and nonfiction film, experimental and mainstream cinema, feature and short form narratives.

 - Demonstrate a sense of professionalism through creative and intellectual independence.

-Film Studies Major, Bachelor of Arts (39 hours) - minor required - Spring 2017 course requirements
+Film Studies Major, Bachelor of Arts (40 hours) - minor required - Fall 2022 course requirements.

-Film Studies Majors meet with advisors in the Department of Theatre and Film to:
+Film Studies Majors meet with Faculty Mentors in the Department of Theatre and Film to: